lucasrodcosta/nginx-studies/sendfile/README.md

 ### sendfile with proxy_pass?

 It doesn't works.
 The `sendfile` only works for static files from a storage.
+Check the logs in [logs/upstream](https://gitlab.globoi.com/lucas.costa/nginx-sendfile-study/-/tree/master/logs/upstream).

-Check the logs in [logs/upstream](https://gitlab.globoi.com/lucas.costa/nginx-sendfile-study/-/tree/master/logs/upstream)
+**BUT** you can use some kind of micro caching on tmpfs.
+In this case, the `sendfile` will be useful.